 And now that I am finally listening, now when I am in fact taking notes when he rattles on about the "The War," my dad seems to have less interest in talking.
 Isn't that just like a jarhead?

 * * *

 It took me almost a year to write this article, to fit the pieces together into a pattern.
 But it has taken my dad a lifetime.
 Back now for over 50 years from his immersion trip into World War II, he still hasn't put all the pieces together.
 Perhaps he never will.
 The last time I visited him this 79-year-old Ernest Hemingway look-alike said, "There is an old saying that Marines never die, they just fade away, and I'm fading."

 (Carole Terwilliger Meyers blogs at Travels With Carole.
 She lives in Berkeley, California, where she keeps her father's well-worn combat compass on her desk pointing her in the right direction.
-Her father was born and raised in Poughkeepsie, New York, and now lives in Eugene, Oregon.
+Her father was born and raised in Poughkeepsie, New York, and died in Eugene, Oregon.
 This article won First Place in the Society of American Travel Writers contest and appears in the anthology Travelers' Tales: Hawaii.)

 Afternote: For several years, my dad fought a new battle in a nursing home for dementia sufferers.
 About six months before he died, I was pushing him in his new wheelchair, which he actually seemed to be enjoying, and he looked back at me over his shoulder and ordered, "Let's punch it!"
 And we flew like the wind.
 He had plenty of spirit to the end.
 Sadly, Dad lost his final battle on February 10, 2005.
 He was laid to rest in his dress blues and received full military honors at Arlington National Cemetery.
 Semper Fi.

 article copyright 2014 Carole Terwilliger Meyers